gasangw/movie-discovery/README.md

 # Project Name

--
+- Movie Discovery

 # Description
-- This App enables users to search for any country in any continent and see details of each country
+- This App enables users to search for their favorite movies and also see details of each movie.

 ## Built With